Courses

 Prior knowledge

 B46 Introduction to Machine Learning and programming experience in Python, C or C++ are required.
-Basic mathematical knowledge for the calculus of vectors and matrices and the concept of differential equations are assumed.
+Basic calculus of vectors and matrices and differential equations are assumed.

 2 Credits